tlimato/fibonacci-invariants-tlimato/README.md

 **The Base Cases**:

 The base cases (input 0 and 1) ensure that the initial elements of fibArray are correctly set.
-This is because $fib(0) = 0$ and $fib(1) = 1$, which are the always first two Fibonacci numbers and can be assumed to be correct.
+This is because $fib(0) = 0$ and $fib(1) = 1$, which are always the first two Fibonacci numbers and can be assumed to be correct.

 **Induction step**:
 In each iteration where $n > 1$, the Fibonacci number for index $n$ is computed as the sum of the Fibonacci numbers at fib(n-1) and fib(n-2). once the loop has finished, fibArray contains the Fibonacci numbers for all indices up to $n$, satisfying the invariant.

-For each recursive call where $n > 1$, fib(n) is computed as the sum of fib(n-1) and fib(n-2).
+For each recursive call where $n > 1$, fib(n) is computed as the sum of fib(n-1) and fib(n-2) because that's how the Fibonacci sequence is defined.

-This computation relies on the correctness of the results for fib(n-1) and fib(n-2), which are assumed correct given the invariant.
+This result relies on the correctness of the results for fib(n-1) and fib(n-2), which are assumed to be correct given the invariant.
 Therfore, each step builds upon the previously established correct values, ensuring that fibArray is accurately updated to include the Fibonacci numbers for all indices up to $n$ by the end of the recursion.
 This satisfies the invariant and maintains the correctness of the sequence throughout the computation.

 ## References